• Skip to primary navigation

 What Kind Of Maple Syrup Should You Use?

-This post contains affiliate links for which we may be compensated if a purchase is made through the links provided.
-For more information please read our affiliate disclosure.
+This post contains affiliate links for which we may be compensated if a purchase is made through the links provided at no extra cost to you.
+For more information, please read our affiliate disclosure.

 While you can technically use any kind of maple syrup to make this recipe, we highly suggest going for the real thing and using true Canadian Maple Syrup.

 We were sent a couple of free samples from Maple Lifestyle and decided to use their Bourbon Aged Maple Syrup in this recipe.
 It was a great choice of syrup.
-The walnuts ended up being glazed in a crackly coating of caramelly and maple flavoured deliciousness!
+The walnuts ended up being glazed in a crackly coating of caramelly and maple-flavoured deliciousness!
 Simply irresistible to say the least!

 So How Do You Make These Delicious Candied Nuts?